 Actually inverted in the anime-only Pirate Dodgeball match, which comes with a massive rulebook with Obvious Rule Patches for seemingly every single thing that could happen during a match, no matter how farfetched or downright ridiculous (there's a rule for accidentally swallowing the dodgeball.)

 A far less humorous example comes up far earlier on.
 In Nami's backstory, she makes a deal with Arlong; If she works as his cartographer, he'll sell her back her village and release her from service if she can raise 100 million beri.
-Years later, she's only 7 million away from that goal, but Arlong doesn't want to let her or her village go, so he has a corrupt Navy officer confiscate her stash.
+Years later, she's only 7 million away from that goal, but Arlong doesn't want to let her or her village go, so he has a corrupt Marine Captain confiscate her stash.
 When Nami accuses Arlong of trying to break the deal, the bastard smugly retorts, "When did I break my word?"

-In the third sound stage of the first season of Magical Girl Lyrical Nanoha, Fate is unable to contact Nanoha in real time because of restrictions placed on her for her trial, which is why they exchange video letters to see each other's faces and hear each other's voices.
+In the third sound stage of Magical Girl Lyrical Nanoha, Fate is unable to contact Nanoha in real time because of restrictions placed on her for her trial, which is why they exchange video letters to see each other's faces and hear each other's voices.
 During a celebration of the anniversary of Fate making a contract with her familiar Arf, Lindy allows Fate to see a video link of Nanoha launching Starlight Breaker fireworks and Amy suggests that the video, lagging behind by 0.05 seconds, is not technically real time.

 Higa of Sekirei pulls this, bringing extra Sekirei to the third match, stating that it's okay as long as they don't fight.